Photo by Scott Orr.

 The 19 members of the Granite Mountain Interagency Hotshot Crew were killed June 30, 2013, when a fire overran the area on Yarnell Hill in which they were taking cover in fire shelters.
-Only one member of the crew, Brandon McDonough, survived, because he had been stationed at a remote location.
+Only one member of the crew, Brendan McDonough, survived, because he had been stationed at a remote location.

 The donation came during the regular meeting of the Yarnell Hill Memorial Site Board.